 - What can I do to relieve the pain and other problems after ependymoma treatment?

 - Am I at greater risk for developing other cancers as a result of my illness or ependymoma treatment?

 - How likely is my ependymoma to return and is there anything I can do to prevent or delay recurrence?

-- How often will I go for follow-up visits?
+- How often will I need these tests?

-- What can I do to maintain my health and well-being?
+- What should I do to maintain my health and well-being?

 - Do I need genetic counseling to determine if my ependymoma is hereditary so I can alert my family and to find out if I am at increased risk for other cancers?

 If you have any questions about planning for post-treatment please contact us.